Jesús Colón: Nuyorican Movement

 Colón was discriminated against because of the color of his skin (he was of African descent) and because of his difficulty speaking the English language.
 He wrote about his experiences, as well as the experiences of other immigrants, becoming among the first Puerto Ricans to do so in English.
 His best known work, A Puerto Rican in New York, set the stage for the literary movement known as the "Nuyorican movement".
 Colón inspired other writers such as Piri Thomas, Esmeralda Santiago, Nicholasa Mohr, Pedro Pietri, and others.

 Colón, in addition to the organizations he founded and served with, sought to write in various newspapers to project his political and personal thoughts.
 He also utilized pseudonyms while writing, going by the names Miquis Tiquis and Pericles Espada.

 Colón began a Spanish language newspaper, and he would go on to write in both Spanish and English papers throughout his career.
 In 1927, he joined the editorial board of the New York City-based newspaper Gráfico (a newspaper edited by Bernardo Vega that featured writing by Cuban, Puerto Rican and other Latina/o migrants living in New York City).
 Gráfico was one of the Spanish-language newspapers he wrote for, and he wrote for it during the 1920s as a contributing columnist.
 Other Spanish-language papers that Colón wrote for include the papers Liberación and Pueblos Hispanos, both for which he wrote for during the 1940s.
+He also wrote for La Vida Obrera, a publication of the communist-aligned Centro Obrero de Habla Española.